-Being Muslim And Gay Nearly Cost A Four-Year-Old Pakistani His Life
+Being Muslim And Gay Nearly Cost A 4-Year-Old Pakistani His Life

 He’s worried that his family will use his sexual orientation to cut him out of his inheritance, or worse, as grounds for his execution.
 In order to prevent stories from getting back home, Saad leads a monastic existence in Australia, where he’s currently earning his master’s degree, with hopes of eventually completing his PhD.

-He works in the housekeeping department of a hotel and lives in a two-bedroom apartment with nine other people (four sleep in each bedroom, two in the living room).
-He doesn't date, for fear that stories might get back to his family in Pakistan and thus jeopardize his life.
-At 26, he's never had sex, and he's never been kissed.
+He works downtown and lives in a two-bedroom apartment with nine other people (four sleep in each bedroom, two in the living room).
+He doesn’t date, for fear that stories might get back to his family in Pakistan and thus jeopardize his life.
+At 26, he’s never had sex, and he’s never been kissed.
 His anxiety over his first time is compounded by a different kind of fear, one that he is unable to alleviate through alcohol.

 In keeping with his Muslim faith, Saad does not drink.
 During his first 24 years in Pakistan, he’d never even seen alcohol.
 Drugs are also on his personal don’t list.